Promoting Effective STBBI, HIV, Hepatitis C and Harm Reduction Education with Indigenous Peoples of BC

 Exceptions will apply regarding health-related and/or exceptional circumstances.
 It is the responsibility of the individual to inform administrative staff as to the reason for lateness or absence.

-Please note, late applications will not be accepted and the online form will close automatically at 4 PM (Pacific time) on January 17, 2020.
+Late applications will not be accepted and the online form will close automatically at 4 PM (Pacific time) on January 23, 2020.

 Registration and Event Meals Sponsorship: